shubhamkaushik022/PaymentGatewayIntegration/README.md

 ## Sparks Foundation Internship Project : Payment Gateway Integration

-Creat a simple website where payemnt gateway is integrated.
+Create a simple website where payment gateway is integrated.

 In this project using: HTML